Search

 Head of the Analytical Department, Council for Media Services, Slovakia

 Stanislav Matějka was elected as EPRA Vice-Chairperson at the 57th EPRA Meeting on 1st June 2023 and joins the EPRA Board for the first time.
-He is the Head of the Analytical Department at the Slovak Council for Media Services, the national regulatory authority for audiovisual media services.
+He is the Head of the Analytical Department at the Council for Media Services (CMS), the national regulatory authority for audiovisual media services in Slovakia.

-In 2023 he serves as a Chair of Subgroup 3 of the European Regulators Group for Audiovisual Media Services dedicated to countering disinformation and strengthening democracy in the digital environment.
+In 2024, he also serves as a Chair of Subgroup 3 of the European Regulators Group for Audiovisual Media Services (ERGA) dedicated to countering disinformation and strengthening democracy in the digital environment.

 Tags